 - The CDC estimates that about 4.5 million people are bitten by dogs each year.
-One in five of these require serious medical attention.
+One in five of these requires serious medical attention.

-- The average cost of an insurance claim related to a dog bite is over $29,000.
-Dog bite insurance claims can cost insurers over $470 million a year.
+- The average cost of an insurance claim related to a dog bite in 2018 was over $39,017.
+Dog bite insurance claims cost insurers over $675 million in liability claims that same year.